MattGyverLee/ParseKB/README.md

 3. :black_square_button: Converts Keyman keyboards to Microsoft's MSKLC format.
 4. :black_square_button: Converts Keyman keyboards to Mac .keyLayout format.
 5. :black_square_button: Converts Keyman keyboards to Linux XKB (https://www.freedesktop.org/wiki/Software/XKeyboardConfig/) format.
-6. :white_check_mark: Exporting to Keyboard-Layout-Creator format for easy documentation.
+6. :white_check_mark: Exports to Keyboard-Layout-Creator format for easy visual documentation.
 (Contents can be pasted into the tool at http://www.keyboard-layout-editor.com/ .)
     * :white_check_mark: Adapts this output to different physical keyboards
 7. :white_check_mark: Exports a Full Command list for Documentation
     * :white_check_mark: Adapts this to different Physical Keyboards (i.e. What are the combinations if someone uses your keyboard on a British physical keyboard.